Syringopais temperatella: Taxonomy

 It was first described in 1855 by Julius Lederer as Oecophora temperatella, from two males collected by Franz Zach in Beirut in Lebanon.
 These are the syntypes.
 The first female was collected in Palestine as a single specimen and described as a different species, O. fuscofasciata, by Henry Tibbats Stainton in his Tineina of Syria and Asia Minor of 1867.
 Stainton also mentions examining and coming across specimens of O. temperatella from Palestine, and that he was "strongly disposed to think that this is the female of O. temperatella".
-A rather damaged female specimen collected in "Smyrna" (Izmir), Turkey, was described as the synonym Butalis ochrolitella by Otto Staudinger in 1871.
+A rather damaged female specimen collected in "Smyrna" (İzmir), Turkey, was described as the synonym Butalis ochrolitella by Otto Staudinger in 1871.
 Staudinger also mentions that the specimen might be the female counterpart to Lederer's Oecophora temperatella.

 The species was moved to the monotypic genus Syringopais by Erich Martin Hering in 1919.
 Hering synonymised Butalis ochrolitella and Oecophora fuscofasciata with Syringopais temperatella in the same paper.
 Edward Meyrick then re-described the same species as the synonym Nochelodes xenicopa in 1920 from a single male specimen collected in Nazareth, Palestine, by Barraud in April.

 It has been classified in the genus Scythris as S. temperatella before the 1920s, at least in German sources.
 In the early 1920s it was also known as Nochelodes temperatella in Cyprus, at least in British sources.